krahets/hello-algo/en/docs/chapter_dynamic_programming/unbounded_knapsack_problem.md

         for (int i = 1; i <= n; i++) {
             for (int a = 1; a <= amt; a++) {
                 if (coins[i - 1] > a) {
-                    // If exceeding the target amount, do not choose coin i dp[i][a] = dp[i - 1][a];
+                    // If exceeds target amount, don't select coin i dp[i][a] = dp[i - 1][a];
                 } else {
-                    // The sum of the two options of not choosing and choosing coin i dp[i][a] = dp[i - 1][a] + dp[i][a - coins[i - 1]];
+                    // Sum of the two options: not selecting and selecting coin i dp[i][a] = dp[i - 1][a] + dp[i][a - coins[i - 1]];
                 }
             }